intuit/graphql-filter-java/README.md

 WHERE ((lastName = 'Jaiswal') OR (firstName LIKE '%Saurabh%'))
 ```
 ## How it works?
-When graphql-java receives and parses the source filter expression, it creates an AST in memory which contains all the fields, operators and values supplied in the source filter, but the problem is
+When graphql-java receives and parses the source filter expression, it creates an AST in memory which contains all the fields, operators and values supplied in the source filter.
+The problem is
 the generated AST does not know about the valid rules of a correct logical expression with multiple filter criteria.
 In order to get a meaningful expression out of the source
 filter input, filter library parses the GraphQL generated AST and generates a new expression AST with correct syntax and semantics.
 After this step, the generated AST looks as shown below in memory.